SAT Sections | Learn All About the Test Parts and Questions to Get a High Score!

 Unlike the Reading passages that are fiction and focus only on specific topics, passages on the Writing Section are all nonfiction with topics ranging from science to humanities, careers, social studies, history, and so much more.
 You'll be faced with arguments or narratives, which you will deem either right or wrong (and then correct).

-As you guessed, your best bet to score high on this section is to practice SAT grammar and punctuation rules.
+As you guessed, your best bet to score high on this section is to practice SAT grammar rules.

 The SAT Math Section